SmileiPIC/Smilei/doc/Sphinx/task_parallelization.rst

 a non-uniform macro-particle distribution among the cpu cores creates load-imbalance.

-This causes some cpu-cores, charged with less macro-particles, to idly wait for the cpu-cores treating more macro-particles.
+This causes some cpu cores, charged with less macro-particles, to idly wait for the cpu cores treating more macro-particles.

-This situation is not efficient, since using more cpu-cores becomes less useful when only a few of them are performing most of the work.
-Thus it is essential to reduce the load imbalance to efficiently run a parallel PIC simulation.
+This situation is not efficient, since using more cpu cores becomes less useful when only a few of them are performing most of the work.
+In this case, the strong scaling curve (speed-up vs number of cpu-cores) starts to saturate.
+Every parallelized program's strong scaling curve saturates after a certain number of computing units.
+However, efficiently exploiting the parallelism increases the number of computing units where the speed-up starts to saturate.
+To do this in a PIC simulation, it is essential to manage the load imbalance given by non-uniform macro-particle distributions.

 In :program:`Smilei` the load imbalance at the MPI level is managed through the algorithm described in [Beck2019]_.
-In most physical set-ups, using small patches and the environment variable ``export OMP_SCHEDULE=dynamic`` allows to manage the load balance also at the OpenMP level (see doc:`parallelization`).
+In most physical set-ups, using small patches and the environment variable ``export OMP_SCHEDULE=dynamic`` allows to manage the load balance also at the OpenMP level (see :doc:`parallelization`).
 This environment variable tells the OpenMP scheduler to dynamically assign the patches (and the involved macro-particle operations) to the available OpenMP threads.
 To be more specific, this choice is applied to the ``omp for`` constructs